M1r1c1e/simple_shell/README.md

 This is a simple linus shell project done by Miracle Anderson.

-in c language. the code shows how to handle user prompt,tokinize
+in c language. the code shows how to handle user prompt,tokenize

 input,handle command line arguement, fork and execution command,